Visa Trial and Subscription Mandate Explained

 Visa will be monitoring merchants for compliance with the new mandate.

 Don’t let “monitoring for compliance” scare you—Visa has designed these changes to be minimally disruptive to merchant activities, and they’re not sending the credit card police to take your POS terminals away if you overlook something.
-Visa has assured merchants that if they’re having trouble implementing these changes, they should reach out for help developing a plan to get compliant within a reasonable timeframe.

 Card network mandates are always a little intimidating, especially if you’re a small and perpetually overworked merchant, but they changes they bring usually benefit merchants considerably, helping to improve customer experiences and eliminate possible sources of disputes.